35 Small Acts of Kindness to Brighten Someone’s Day Instantly

 Help a friend practice self-care

 Slip an envelope containing a tea bag into a friend’s purse with a note inviting her to take some relaxing time for herself.
-Your kind action is now causing another—your friend can now be kind to herself.
+Your kind action is now causing another—your friend can be kind to herself.
 Offering a nice hot cup of tea is one of the easiest ways to be nicer to other people.

 Help a child in a time of stress

 Buy coloring books and crayons and donate them to your local police department.
 When the police are called to a home where there are children, one officer can engage the kids while the other handles the situation.
 This is a great way to calm and distract children during what can be a very frightening experience.
 Who knows, one of these small acts of kindness might even come back to you in the form of good karma.

 Praise a parent